makersacademy/chitter-challenge/README.md

 I want to log out of Chitter
 So that I can avoid others posting messages on Chitter as me

+Edge cases also covered:
+- user can't sign up if already in session
+- user can't log in if already logged in
+- user can't log in without the correct password
+- user can't signup/log in without correct format and values for username, email and password
+- error messages display using flash for a better UX
+- passwords are encrypted with Bcrypt
+- user can only add peep if logged in
+- add peeps page is not accessible unless a user is in session

 ```

 Notes